 The best part is that it only requires a urine sample so it is easy to do with kids, or anyone with a needle phobia.

-What Are Organic Acids
+What Is An Organic Acids Test

 Essentially, organic acids are chemical compounds which are the breakdown products of metabolism in the body, they are excreted in the urine.
 A block in one of these chemical pathways can either lead to very high levels of organic acids (most common) or lower levels.